river06/leetcode2/README.md

 ## Tree
 #### `traversal`
-- **binary tree in-order traversal**
+- **binary tree in-order traversal**: Morris traversal in `O(1)` space
+- **recover binary search tree**: In order traversal.
+Morris traversal algorithm

 #### `pass min and max`
 - **validate binary search tree**: can pass down min and max.
 Don't have to return them.
 Also, be careful of minimum and maximum values of integer.

 #### `misc`
 - **unique binary search tree I**: permutation of left and right